movie112/DILAB/210825_210831/readme.md

-# Paper: Distributed Representations of Words and Phrases and their Compositionality
+# [Paper Review] Word2vec: Distributed Representations of Words and Phrases and their Compositionality